aaronwald/vms/istio/README.md

 cd ..
 ```

-## DEploy coypu app and service to istio-app namespace
+## Deploy coypu app and service to istio-app namespace

 Deploy coypu in namespace with istio injection enable